 HUD does not require re-counseling if the borrowers have gone through their counseling within the past 5 years and still have their certificates, but most states now require counseling in all instances.
 Check with your lender to determine if counseling is necessary in your state if you counseled less than 5 years ago.

-Some states have even more requirements, such as CA, which imposes a cooling off period of 7 days after the counseling when the lender still cannot begin working on the loan.
+Some states have even more requirements, such as California, which imposes a cooling-off period of 7 days after the counseling when the lender still cannot begin working on the loan.
 Remember that if you are going from a HUD HECM to a proprietary program, you must complete the counseling for that specific program.

-Since private programs are a little different, lenders require that you attend a counseling course for that specific program to be sure you understand the new product.
+Since private programs are slightly different, lenders require that you attend a counseling course for that specific program to ensure that you understand the new product.

 HECM Reverse Mortgage Refinance Rates